petebachant/MakeWaves/README.md

 MakeWaves
 =========

 MakeWaves is an app for generating regular and random waves with UNH's flap-style wavemaker.

-= Status =
-In development.
+It's still in development!